Developing kured

 If a failure happen in periodics, something terribly wrong must have happened (or GitHub is failing at the creation of a kind cluster).
 Please monitor those failures carefully.

-Before kured is released, we want to make sure it still works fine on the previous, current and next minor version of Kubernetes (with respect to the client-go & kubectl dependencies in use).
-For local testing e.g. minikube or kind can be sufficient.
-This will allow you to catch issues that might not have been tested in our CI, like integration with other tools, or your specific use case.
+This will allow the community to catch issues that might not have been tested in our CI, like integration with other tools, or your specific use case.

-Deploy kured in your test scenario, make sure you pass the right image, update the e.g. period and reboot-days options, so you get immediate results, if you login to a node and run:
+To test kured on your own cluster, make sure you pass the right image, update the period and reboot-days (so you get immediate results), and update any other flags for your cases.
+Then login to a node and run:

 sudo touch /var/run/reboot-required